DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Page 2 Stage is another entirely free, open-source screenwriting program.
-Similar to Trelby, Page 2 Stage started as a paid software and eventually became a free and open source.
+Like Trelby, Page 2 Stage started as paid software and eventually became a free and open source.
 Also similar to Trelby, Page 2 Stage is not available for Mac – it’s only available for Windows.

-That said, since you are looking for a completely free screenwriting service, there’s not too much room to complain, and Page 2 Stage supposedly does everything you need in a basic screenwriting program.
+Since you are looking for a free screenwriting service, there’s not too much room to complain, and Page 2 Stage supposedly does everything you need in a basic screenwriting program.

 What are some of Page 2 Stage’s features?

-For started, Page 2 Stage is a word processor-specific for processing scripts in screenplay format and offers the basic functionality one would expect therein, like using Tab and Enter to format between action lines, character names, and dialogue.
+For started, Page 2 Stage is a word processor specific for processing scripts in screenplay format.
+It offers the basic functionality one would expect therein, like using Tab and Enter to format between action lines, character names, and dialogue.

-Page 2 Stage also offers multiple variations in multiple languages, which makes it a convenient choice for writers around the world, from South America to the Middle East and everything in between.
+Page 2 Stage also offers multiple variations in multiple languages, making it a convenient choice for writers worldwide, from South America to the Middle East and everything in between.
 There’s even a version of English set to British style + spelling for your convenience.

-Being open-source, this also means that if you are a writer who knows how to code, you can iterate and implement your own changes to the software, which is convenient for those who know how to do so.
+Being open-source also means that if you are a writer who knows how to code, you can iterate and implement your own changes to the software, which is convenient for those who know how to do so.

-There is also an auto-save, auto-spell check, and up to four different viewing options, including an Index car view or outline view that shows the whole script as one continuous document.
+There is also an auto-save, auto-spell check, and up to four viewing options, including an Index car view or outline view showing the whole script as one continuous document.

-Other than those features, there isn’t much else to mention – but then again, there isn’t much else you need if this is your first screenwriting program.
+Other than those features, there isn’t much else to mention, but again, there isn’t much else you need if this is your first screenwriting program.

 What are some of Page 2 Stage’s flaws?